 - Score the dough: Take your dough out of the refrigerator, unwrap the proofing basket and gently turn the dough out on a piece of parchment paper.
 Using a lame or a sharp paring knife, cut a large but shallow gash on the dough, about ¼ to ½-inch deep.

 - Bake: Place the dough inside the Dutch Oven.
 Turn the temperature down to 475 F and bake the dough covered for 30 minutes.
-Continue baking at 425 F for 10 to 15 minutes or until the center of the loaf registers at 200 F.
+Continue baking with the pot uncovered at 425 F for 10 to 15 minutes or until the center of the loaf registers at 200 F.

 - Cool: Let the bread cool for at least 2 hours and let the crumb set before slicing.